 Victoria’s hot housing market levels off, supply still important for long-term attainability

 A total of 612 properties sold in the Victoria Real Estate Board region this June, 35 per cent fewer than the 942 properties sold in June 2021 and a 19.6 per cent decrease from May 2022.
 Sales of condominiums were down 40.2 per cent from June 2021 with 202 units sold.
 Sales of single family homes decreased 31.4 per cent from June 2021 with 302 sold.

 “The market feels a bit more normal right now,” says Karen Dinnie-Smyth, 2022 Victoria Real Estate Board President.
 “We have seen more inventory come onto the market to the extent that we are back to numbers closer to those which we saw in pre-pandemic 2020.
 This is good news, as more inventory provides more choice and builds in more time for consumers to work with their REALTORS® to make decisions.”

-There were 1,375 active listings for sale on the Victoria Real Estate Board Multiple Listing Service® at the end of June 2021, 49 per cent fewer properties than the 2,698 available at the end of June 2020 and 5.2 per cent fewer than the 1,450 active listings for sale at the end of May 2021.
+There were 2,059 active listings for sale on the Victoria Real Estate Board Multiple Listing Service® at the end of June 2022, an increase of 15.9 per cent compared to the previous month of May and a 49.7 per cent increase from the 1,375 active listings for sale at the end of June 2021.

 1. Areas covered by the Victoria Real Estate Board include: Victoria, Vancouver Islands